The Best Bottles for Breastfed Babies - 2024

 Material Safety

-The bottle should be made from safe materials that are free from harmful chemicals like BPA.
-Many parents prefer glass or silicone bottles as they’re considered safer and more eco-friendly than plastic.
+The safety of the materials used in bottles is a top priority for many parents.
+Opt for bottles made from safe, non-toxic materials that are free from harmful chemicals like BPA.
+Glass and silicone bottles are popular choices, as they are considered safer and more eco-friendly than plastic alternatives.

 Ease of Cleaning